cityhubla/lacity_exploration_9/README.md

 ##Explorations and methods
 ###Building Permits

 The mayor's office published status report on 8.25.2016 indicated that since July 1, 2013 to June 30th 2016, the city has issued permits for 40,805 dwelling units.
+The report, only summarizes the yearly permit tracking from the Department of Building and Safety, which can be matched up with the quarterly newsletters that LADBS publishes as follows.
+*